openjournalteam/academicFree/README.md

 # OpenJournal Theme

 Welcome to the OpenJournal Theme repository!
-The Academic Free theme is designed for use with the Open Journal Systems (OJS) platform, providing a clean and customizeable theme for your journal with Boostrap 3 theme.
+The Academic Free theme is designed for use with the Open Journal Systems (OJS) platform, providing a clean and customizable theme for your journal with Boostrap 3 theme.

 ## Requirement
 OJS Minimum version 3.2